Nine health facilities in Western Region receive VW Amarok pick-ups

 He said as part of the arrangements, the drivers and mechanics of the GHS would be trained on how to service the new vehicles while spare parts would be provided within the three years of the vehicles’ warrant.

-He said for security reasons, tracking systems would be installed in the vehicles to also check the behaviour of the drivers.
+He said for security reasons, tracking systems would be installed in the vehicles and also to check the behaviour of the drivers.

 Mr. Thomas Kofi Tawiah, Deputy Director, Administration urged medical Superintendents and Administrators to ensure that the vehicles were used for the right purposes.